H1Jam/Bind/README.md

 Check the library [documentation](https://h1jam.github.io/Bind/class_bind.html) or examples (under **File > Examples > Bind**) for more information.
 ## Compatibility

-- **Communication Methods:** Bind currently supports Bluetooth (Classic) and Serial port (over USB) for seamless interactions.
-Support for Wi-Fi and internet (MQTT) interfaces will be integrated soon.
+- **Communication Methods:** Bind currently supports Bluetooth (Classic and BLE), Wifi , and Serial port (over USB) for communication.
+Support for IOT (MQTT) interfaces will be integrated soon.
 Yet, if needed, you have the flexibility to create your custom interface or module by leveraging the existing communication methods.

 - **Hardware Support:**